ANNEX I – Transposition of the CEAS in national legislation

 Article 6 (3 bis) Reception Decree

-The law only provides for the withdrawal of reception conditions without any progression and proportion to the contested behaviour.
+The law generally provides for the withdrawal of reception conditions without any progression and proportion to the contested behaviour.

-Also, the Italian law does not oblige authorities to ascertain, before issuing the withdrawal decision, that the asylum seeker can maintain dignified standards of living (Article 20 (5) of the Directive)
+Also, the Italian law does not oblige authorities to ascertain, before issuing the withdrawal decision, that the asylum applicant can maintain dignified standards of living (Article 20 (5) of the Directive)

 Table of contents